wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 What design principles should Story Games adhere to?

 As a baseline all games should be safe and fun.
-To adhere to my definition of Story Game the game must adhere to equal narrative control.
+To adhere to my definition of Story Game the game must have equal narrative control.
 The rest of the design principals help ease play.

 - [Safe](#safe)
 - [Fun](#fun)